 Include the CTA button directly within the ad, and use your text to include a callout of the product or service that will compel people to convert.

-Exhibit B: Failure to Hook the Customer
+Failure to Hook the Customer

 There are certain psychological principles that govern the success of a Facebook ad.